CHAOHOU-97/Chao-web/content/publication/journal-article-7/index.md

 publication: "BioRxiv"
 publication_short: ""

-abstract: Proteins perform their functions by folding amino acid sequences into dynamic structural ensembles.
-Despite the important role of protein dynamics, their complexity and the absence of efficient representation methods have limited their integration into studies on protein function and mutation fitness, especially in deep learning applications.
-To address this, we present SeqDance, a protein language model designed to learn representation of protein dynamic properties directly from sequence alone.
-SeqDance is pre-trained on dynamic biophysical properties derived from over 30,400 molecular dynamics trajectories and 28,600 normal mode analyses.
-Our results show that SeqDance effectively captures local dynamic interactions, co-movement patterns, and global conformational features, even for proteins lacking homologs in the pre-training set.
-Additionally, we showed that SeqDance enhances the prediction of protein fitness landscapes, disorder-to-order transition binding regions, and phase-separating proteins.
-By learning dynamic properties from sequence, SeqDance complements conventional evolution- and static structure-based methods, offering new insights into protein behavior and function.
+abstract: Structural dynamics are fundamental to protein functions and mutation effects.
+Current protein deep learning models are predominantly trained on sequence and/or static structure data, which often fail to capture the dynamic nature of proteins directly.
+To address this, we introduce SeqDance and ESMDance, two protein language models trained on dynamic biophysical properties derived from molecular dynamics simulations and normal mode analyses of over 65,100 proteins.
+SeqDance, trained from scratch, learns both local dynamic interactions and global conformational properties across ordered and disordered proteins.
+SeqDance predicted dynamic property changes reflect mutation effect on protein folding stability.
+ESMDance, built upon ESM2 outputs, substantially outperforms ESM2 in zero-shot prediction of mutation effects for designed and viral proteins which lack evolutionary information.
+Together, SeqDance and ESMDance offer a novel framework for integrating protein dynamics into language models, enabling more generalizable predictions of protein behavior and mutation effect.

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.